liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/04-retrieving-guestbook-entries.markdown

 [these instructions](/develop/learning-paths/mobile/-/knowledge_base/6-2/getting-started-with-get-entries-screenlet#creating-the-model-class-for-entries)
 from the article on getting started with the Get Entries Screenlet.
-When you finish, you'll have an identical `EntryModel` class inside the package `com.liferay.docs.liferayguestbook.model`.
+When you finish, you'll have an identical `EntryModel` class inside the package `com.liferay.docs.model`.
 Once this class exists, you can create the fragment you'll use to retrieve and display the entries.

 ## Creating a Fragment for the Entries [](id=creating-a-fragment-for-the-entries)